This post may contain affiliate links. Please read our disclosure policy.

-Fry up the most delicious Parmesan Crusted Pork Chops with less than 10 minutes of prep work!!
+This best pork chop recipe is crusted with parmesan and fried up with less than 10 minutes of prep work!!
 They are perfectly juicy.

-Pork chops have definitely become a favorite dinner idea as I’ve grown older.
+Pork chops have become a favorite dinner idea as I’ve grown older.

-We have typically sautéed or cooked them on the stove in the past, but have a new favorite recipe for Parmesan Crusted Pork Chops that is simply the best (this same recipe can even be made with chicken!)
+We have typically sautéed pork chops or cooked them on the stove, but this new recipe coats the meat in crusty parmesan and is simply delicious!
+This same recipe can even be made with chicken!

-The spices and Parmesan cheese that coat these boneless pork loins add so much flavor, making them our FAVORITE way to enjoy pork chops.
-Like I mentioned, they are so easy and so good, they’re hard not to love.
+The spices and parmesan cheese that coat these boneless pork loins add so much flavor, making them our the BEST pork chop recipe.
+As I mentioned, they are so easy and so good, they’re hard not to love.

 baking pork chops

 Even though we usually fry the pork chops, this particular recipe calls for sautéing AND baking.
 Sautéing the spices and cheese into the pork chops infuses the flavor even more.

 To bake without sautéing.
 Preheat oven to 350°F (180°C).
 Place pork chops in a baking pan.
 Spread 1 teaspoon of butter over each pork chop along with spices.

 - Since you are not flash-frying them first, bake them a bit longer.
 Bake for 20-25 minutes or until the internal temperature of the chops has reached 145°F (63°C) and the juices run clear.